Code-Institute-Submissions/weather-summary/README.md

 ## Getting Started

-You can find the deployed page here:
+You can find the deployed page here: [Weather Summary](https://eugeneteo88.github.io/weather-summary/)

 No installation or account creation is needed.
 If you wish to run this file locally, you can clone or download this code by clicking on the “Clone or Download” button.